COPYRIGHT, PLEASE NOTE

 Deepest and most detailed image showing the whole constellation Cygnus ever taken

-The new composition is made so that the veil nebula supernova remnant fits to the field of view.
+The new composition is designed so that the Veil Nebula supernova remnant fits within the field of view.

-I like the new composition, it's very dynamic and shows the whole constellation Cygnus first time ever at this detail level and deepness.
-Least I haven't seen anything like this before.
-Image spans now 31 x 23 degrees of sky and has 118 individual frames in it. total exposure time is now around 700 hours and the resolution 20.000 x 25.500 pixels.
-Image it took over a decade to finalize this photo between 2010 and 2021.
+I really like the new composition—it’s dynamic and, for the first time, showcases the entire Cygnus constellation at this level of detail and depth.
+At least, I haven’t seen anything like this before.
+The image now spans 31 × 23 degrees of the sky and consists of 118 individual frames.
+The total exposure time is around 700 hours, and the final resolution is 20,000 × 25,500 pixels.
+It took over a decade to complete this photograph, from 2010 to 2021.

 Bang, bang & bang